-And I’m pretty sure Corey liked it – it’s a great way for us to go outside the box a little bit with our dates and encourage us to try new things.
+I’m so excited to dive into this little jar – it’s a great way to get us to step outside the box a little bit with our dates and it encourage us to try new things.
 And hopefully it will break us out of what “what do you want to do?”
 “I don’t know, what do you want to do?” rut!

-Since I can’t leave you hanging, here’s a list of the dates I used for the jar.
-Some of them are Austin-specific, but the majority of them can be done anywhere.
+Here’s a list of the dates I used for the jar.
+Some of them are Austin-specific, but the majority of them can be done just about anywhere.

 Stay at home dates ($)

 - Grab a bottle of wine and have a game night

 - Grab fast food for dinner and rent a movie

 - Cook dinner with completely new recipes

 - Lay in the backyard and look at the stars